xtrycatchx/not.expert/src/pages/about-me.md

 spoiler: dad, husband, employee, forever newbie, a Software Engineer.
 ---

 Not.Expert is the ugliest tech/programming blog ever created.
+Hahaha!

 Im using this to log my personal learnings, attempts, experiments with various technologies that fascinates me.